Attachments List - Configuration Article

 Presents a numeric Field that is capable of handling very large integer numbers (in excess of 2 Billion).

 Presents an expandable/scrollable text Field where the default number of rows on the screen can be defined.
 The 'Rows' parameter determines the default size of the Text area when a user views a Record.

 Lookup - Configuration Article

 Presents a Lookup Field where, depending on the value selected, will populate other Fields by mapping data from another App.
 A Field is determined as the Search Field which will then slide in a pane where an appropriate record can be selected to map data from.

 Step 1: Create the Lookup directory.
 The values in the Lookup are contained in a separate App that has been classified as a Lookup App in the App Configuration screen.
 Create an App and add the Fields to this App that will contain the Lookup data.

 Step 2: Add the same set of Fields to your current App.

 Step 3: Create the Lookup Field.
 Select the App that you created in Step 1 as the 'Lookup Name' and set the 'Lookup Search Field' to be the Field in the Lookup App that you would like to search for data by.
 Then add the mappings to say which Fields in the Lookup App map data to which Fields in your application.

-This is ideal for choosing a Company, and based on the selection, pre-populate the address and telephone number in defined Fields.
+This is ideal for choosing a Company, based on the selection of pre-populate addresses and telephones.